MobilityData/gtfs-validator/README.md

 # Run the app using Docker
 ### Setup
 1. Download and install [Docker](https://docs.docker.com/get-started/)
 1. Pull the [latest Docker image for this project](https://github.com/orgs/MobilityData/packages/container/package/gtfs-validator).
-For example, `docker pull ghcr.io/mobilitydata/gtfs-validator:fix-debian-version-used-in-docker-image`.
+For example, `docker pull ghcr.io/mobilitydata/gtfs-validator` for the latest snapshot version of the validator.

 ### Run it